mollnn/mollnn/README.md

-Fan Zhimin, an Undergraduate, SEU CS&E 2019-
+Fan Zhimin, Junior at SEU, BSc in Computer Science & Technology

 id: `mollnn` (or `mollnnfan`)